gv-prashanth/arduino-projects/README.md

 # arduino-projects
-Fun and creative robots based on Arduino.
+Fun and creative projects based on Arduino.
 Also includes useful libraries for standard robot structures.